k9mail/k9mail-docs/docs/en/current/settings/account.md

 you will see a button saying *Download complete message* that allows you to download the rest of the message.

 ### Folder poll frequency
-Control the poll frequency from never up to 24 hours.
+Control the poll frequency from "never" (do not poll at all), up to 24 hours.

 ### Poll folders
 Control whether to poll all, 1st Class, 2nd Class or no folders at all.